Fonfon02/Module141/README.md

   - Try blackhole and csv engine

 ### Week 2
+  - Creation of user
+  - Give privileges to the user
+  - Test requests
-  - Do a cross join to crash the database
+  - Revoke access to the user